Need Based Financial Aid

-Need Based Financial Aid Program of NUST—bolstered by own resources and external funding, which seek to facilitate students from low and middle income families—aims to make NUST accessible to the most financially challenged Undergraduate & Masters' students, admitted purely on merit.
+Need Based Financial Aid Program aims to make NUST accessible to the most financially challenged students, admitted purely on merit.
+The program is bolstered by NUSTs' own resources and external funding, which seek to facilitate students from low and middle income families.

-Need Based scholarships which cover partial / full academic expenditures for Partial / full duration of the studies (Maximum 2 years for Masters & 4 years for Undergraduate).
+Need Based scholarships: Covering Partial / Full academic expenditures for Partial / full duration of the studies (Maximum 2 & 4 years for Masters & Undergraduate respectively).

 Interest Free loans e.g Deferment of Tuition Fee, Ihsan Trust Interest Free Loans etc.

-Facility to deposit fee in installments (Not applicable to admission / 1st semester dues e.g Admission Fee, Semester Tuition Fee etc.).
+Facility to deposit fee in installments.
+This facility is not applicable to admission / 1st semester dues.

 We are here to guide you through the financial aid process from application to graduation.

 Financial Aid Office (FAO) is located in H-12 Islamabad.
 Visitors are welcome (09:30 a.m. to 4:30 p.m) on all working days

 How to apply?